mendelt/secure-programming-rust/presentation.md

   * No null-reference exceptions
 * Lots of other bugs are caught too
   * Pre- and post-conditions can be encoded in types
-* Zero cost abstractions
-  * A lot of checks are done by the compiler and are optimized out
+* Rust allows you to express 'valid' behavior in types
+  * The compiler can do (limited) static analysis

 ---
 # 'Get the hangover before the party'

 * It can take some time to make the compiler happy but you'll be surprised how few errors remain afterwards.
 * Rust does most of its checks at compile-time.
-Most of those are optimized out for faster code at runtime.
+Most of those are optimized out for fast code at runtime.
-*

 ---

 # Patterns